zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 /**
  * For the book selection, we've piped to separateEmissions() with 4000ms
  * defined, this means when subscribed the observable will immediately emit
- * Alice in Wonderland, then 4 seconds later emit Sherlock Holmes.
+ * Alice in Wonderland content, then 4 seconds later emit Sherlock Holmes content.
  */
 const userBookSelection$ = from([ BookChoice.ALICE_IN_WONDERLAND,